sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ## Intro

 Recently, there has been a large focus on training Large Language Models (LLMs) with up to trillions of parameters, using vast amounts of compute for training.
 However, expecting these models to produce perfect answers instantaneously -- especially for complex queries -- can seem impractical.
 Naturally, the AI industry is shifting from simply scaling model size to optimizing test-time compute.
 This shift involves finding ways to harness computational resources effectively during inference.
 One promising approach is leveraging search algorithms, which enable models to plan, reason, and iteratively refine their outputs.
-If we can use search in a scalable way, we can allocate compute to tackle complex challenges such as proving the Riemann Hypothesis or discovering drugs for rare diseases.
+If we can use search in a scalable way, we can leverage vast compute resources to tackle complex challenges such as proving the Riemann Hypothesis or discovering drugs for rare diseases.
 In this blog post, we will focus our discussion on one such method for leveraging test-time compute: **Monte Carlo Tree Search (MCTS)**.

 Rich Sutton’s _bitter lesson_ encapsulates a key insight that is highly relevant to this shift in focus:

 > “One thing that should be learned from the bitter lesson is the great power of general-purpose methods, of methods that continue to scale with increased computation even as the available computation becomes very great.
 The two methods that seem to scale arbitrarily in this way are search and learning.”

 This lesson underscores the importance of scalable methods like search, which can capitalize on increased computational power to deliver more robust results.
 MCTS algorithms have proven successful in many domains having large state spaces (e.g. Chess, Go, protein folding, molecular design).
-However, it is difficult to parallelize MCTS without degrading its performance, since each iteration requires information from all previous iterations to provide an effective exploration-exploitation tradeoff (Cite: WU-MCTS).
+However, it is difficult to parallelize MCTS without degrading its performance, since each iteration requires information from all previous iterations to provide an effective exploration-exploitation tradeoff <d-cite key="liu2020watch"></d-cite>.
 In this blogpost, we will explain and analyze different methods for effectively scaling MCTS.

 ## MCTS Background

 Monte Carlo Tree Search (MCTS) is a powerful algorithm for decision-making in large state spaces, commonly used in games, optimization problems, and real-world domains such as protein folding and molecular design.
 MCTS stands out for its ability to search complex spaces without the need for additional heuristic knowledge, making it adaptable across a variety of problems.
-Before the advent of MCTS, techniques like minimax with alpha-beta pruning were the standard in game AI, but they were limited by their reliance on complete tree exploration and domain-specific heuristics.
+Before MCTS became prominent, techniques like minimax with alpha-beta pruning were the standard in game AI.
+While alpha-beta pruning could efficiently reduce the search space, its effectiveness often depended on the quality of evaluation functions and move ordering.
+MCTS offered a different approach that could work without domain-specific knowledge, though both methods can benefit from incorporating heuristics <d-cite key="swiechowski2022mcts"></d-cite>.

-### Classic MCTS
+### Vanilla MCTS

 MCTS iteratively builds a search tree, collecting statistics on potential actions to make intelligent decisions.
 The algorithm operates in four main phases: